Quotes on Hope, Positivity, Loving Others, and Living with Parkinson’s

 Being supported by others who care and love you is a very important aspect of life.
 May these words ring true to your heart as they do to mine.

 Maybe you have had the same partner for 40 years (congratulations if so!) or maybe you are like me, married twice, and still trying to sort out this aspect of life.
-These quotes were meant to establish a baseline feeling for someone, regardless of if that person is a spouse/partner, a very close friend, or someone you are dating.
-They were all written in a good-stable-emotional place, so the expressions of love and friendship described here are those of a special feeling and sincerity.
+I wrote these quotes as a means to establish a baseline feeling for someone, regardless of if that person is a spouse/partner, a very close friend, or someone you are dating.

 I was gathering my dreams today on loving you.